youldash/iOS/Day 5/README.md

 If you compile your project and test you app now, you should witness a new icon for your app.

-Next comes the part where you import a few selected sound files into you project...
+**Next comes the part where you import a few selected sound files into you project...**

+After you [download and obtain](https://raw.github.com/youldash/iOS/master/Misc/AudioArchive.zip) a copy of the accompanying sound files "Zip" archive:

+* Unarchive the archive to access the WAV sample files.

 * Drag them all into Xcode (preferably under the the "Grapher" group icon).
 <div align="center"><img src="https://raw.github.com/youldash/iOS/master/Misc/Exercise12.0.4.png" width="100%" /></div>